nandemonogatari/QuickView-3.0/README.md

 # QuickView-2.8-modified
 Modification of [QuickView-2.8 by Jundai](https://www.deviantart.com/jundai/art/QuickView-129693435) to support transparent PNG files and more.

+Tiny picture viewer application that always stays on top and actually makes transparent regions of images (as well as any pixel with #000000 color) transparent and clickthrough.
+Similar to [cthrough](http://cthruview.sourceforge.net/) but the actual visible image parts aren't clickthrough and you dont need an extra window open to configure the options.

 I have no idea how and why half of this works.

 The way the transparency works is it searches for #000000 pixels and makes those transparent (transparent PNG regions included), so basically you can just color what you want to be transparent in black.

 Known issues:
 ```